USAFA-ECE/ece281-book/_sources/lab/lab5.md

 | 010 | And |
 | 011 | Or |

+- You will need to add your `sevenseg_decoder.vhd` file to this project.
+Don't modify the architecture of this component to account for the minus sign output from the `o_sign` port of the `twos_comp` component.
+This will be verified via the Gradescope autograder.
 - **btnU** should serve as the master reset for all components with a synchronous reset;
 - **btnL** should be the asynchronous reset for the clock divider.
 - `o_cycle` (the FSM output) is one-hot!